bryon82/SailwindSail-a-dex/README.md

 ## Installation

-Place the Sail-a-dex folder (not the contents, the whole thing) into the Sailwind/BepInEx/Plugins folder.
+If updating, remove Sail-a-dex folders and/or Sail-a-dex.dll files from previous installations.

-If upgrading from v1.0.0 delete the old Sail-a-dex.dll from the BepInEx/plugins folder first.
+Extract the downloaded zip.
+Inside the extracted Sail-a-dex-\<version\> folder copy the Sail-a-dex folder and paste it into the Sailwind/BepInEx/Plugins folder.

 #### Consider supporting me 🤗